swamphobbit22/exhibition-website/README.md

 There is also a reference to the institution that the item comes from and this is a link that opens an external web page to the item at that institution.

 This page also contains a larger image of the item and on larger screen sizes the user can hover over the image and make it bigger.
-On samller devices the user can zoom in and out with a finger pinch (if they have it set up on their device).
+On smaller devices the user can zoom in and out with a finger pinch (if they have it set up on their device).

 Finally, underneath the description the user will find 'share' icons:
 - a general share icon for email and other apps.
 - X icon to share on X
 - Facebook icon to share on Facebook
-- LinkedIn icon to share on Linkedin
+- LinkedIn icon to share on LinkedIn

 - there is also a conditional button (add/remove) and a favourites icon that appears when a user is logged in.